Getting the Most From Wall Anchors

 Once located you can screw a bracket or hanger hooks directly into the wall studs using heavy-duty screws.
 Interior wall studs are usually spaced at 16 or 24 inches apart.

 One other method for heavy items such as fixing a Clothes Dryer to a wall, or fixing large heavy mirrors.
-Find the wall studs and fix approximately a 3/4 x 3″ across two or more studs, then attach the dryer brackets or mounting hooks to the timber mount board.
+Find the wall studs and fix approximately a 3/4 x 3″ timber board across two or more studs, then attach the dryer brackets or mounting hooks to the timber mount board.